ismail17719/apigateway-based-microservices-in-laravel-and-lumen/README.md

 ```
 ## Requests

-All API endpoints are protected with Passport on guarding the gateway.
+All API endpoints are protected by Passport on the gateway.
 To access an endpoint and get a response you first need to get an access token.
-Here is the request for an access token:
+Get your favourite REST client and get to work.
+Needs help.
+You can find a sample of requests/responses in Postman file in the root directory of this project.

+Happy microservicing :sparkling_heart:

  :boom: :boom: :boom: